We were able to interview one of the designers behind Imps & Elfs! This is a real treat for readers. Please enjoy!

 On Spring/Summer 2010 Collection – This season’s Imps & Elfs collection was inspired by the need to “clean up”

 Let’s talk about the current IMPS&ELFS baby clothes collection.
-It has several great classic, basic pieces; a lot of black, grey and white and with the exception of stripes, not many patterns.
+It has several great classics, basic pieces; a lot of black, grey and white and with the exception of stripes, not many patterns.
 What was the inspiration for the collection?
 How do you find inspiration before you design a collection?

 Every season we find new inspiration.
 This can come from everywhere: a movie, an old piece of clothing, but also a political change, recession, etc.

 This season we felt that we had to CLEAN UP.
-After all, with the problems in the economy you could not open the newspaper and avoid seeing them.
+After all, with the problems in the economy, you could not open the newspaper and avoid seeing them.
 We felt the need to open all the windows and doors and clean/clear our minds and house.
 This led to the design inspiration going back to the essence of our brand: form follows function.
 Colors used were pastels, summer greys, ton sur ton.

 How is this season’s baby clothes collection different from your past collections?
 What pieces from your spring and summer collection of Estella’s line are you most excited about?